-The methods just described have a number of variations, but that is the essence.
+The methods just described have several variations, but that is the essence.
 These methods are necessarily accomplished with a top drive system rig, although the drilling with a liner could be done with a conventional rotary rig.
 The best results are with rigs specifically designed and built for drilling with casing.
-A number of these rigs already exist and more are likely to be built as the process gains wider acceptance.
-In addition to conventional and special bits for these applications, special under reamers (Reamers Types) have been developed for drilling below a cemented casing string to provide more clearance while drilling and for cementing.
+Many of these rigs already exist, and more are likely to be built as the process gains wider acceptance.
+In addition to conventional and special bits for these applications, special under reamers (Reamers Types) have been developed for drilling below a cemented casing string to provide more clearance while drilling and for cementing in drilling.

 Casing Design As a Drill String

-When the casing is rotated for drilling, the first consideration is the casing connections.
-Casing connections usually are thought of in terms of one-time makeup and are never intended to be tripped in and out of a wellbore.
+When the casing is rotated for drilling, the casing connections are first considered.
+Casing connections are usually thought of as one-time makeup and are never intended to be tripped in and out of a wellbore.
 Anyone who ever had to pull a full casing string out of a well can attest to this.
-Standard API 8-rd threads are especially bad, in that a good percentage of them gall in such a process.
+Standard API 8-rd threads are especially bad because a good percentage of them gall in such a process.
 This is true of many interference types of threads in general, but any type of thread that is not properly lubricated with approved thread lubricant can experience galling problems.

-The basic premise for drilling with casing is that the casing will not be tripped, but in reality, a trip always remains a possibility, even though remote.
-The main concern with many types of casing connections, then, is the possibility of over torquing them to the extent of causing damage.
+The basic premise for drilling with casing is that the casing will not be tripped, but in reality, a trip always remains a possibility, even though it is remote.
+The main concern with many types of casing connections is the possibility of over-torquing them to the extent of causing damage.
 This is especially significant in connections that do not have a shoulder.
-So the main concern with torque for most drilling with casing applications is to not damage the connections.
+So the main concern with torque for most drilling with casing applications is not damaging the connections.

-How do we kill the kick? (driller’s mehod – wait and weight method) We do it the same way we do it with drill pipe: We mix a kill-weight mud and circulate the gas bubble out, holding enough back pressure on the choke (choke manifold) to keep the annular bottom-hole pressure slightly above the formation pressure.
-No problem there, because that is fairly routine.
+How do we kill the kick? (driller’s method – wait and weight method) We do it the same way we do it with drill pipe: We mix a kill-weight mud and circulate the gas bubble out, holding enough back pressure on the choke (choke manifold) to keep the annular bottom-hole pressure slightly above the formation pressure.
+No problem there because that is fairly routine.

-But, what do we normally do when we get the kill weight mud to the bottom of the drill string?
-We normally stop the pump to be sure that the surface drill string pressure goes to zero.
-This is how we check to see if the “kill-weight” mud is actually “kill weight” and the kill sheet calculations are good; it is our first and best opportunity to check this.
+But what do we normally do when we get the kill-weight mud to the bottom of the drill string?
+We normally stop the pump to ensure the surface drill string pressure reaches zero.
+This is how we check whether the “kill-weight” mud is actually “kill weight” and whether the kill sheet calculations are good; it is our first and best opportunity to check this.

 This is something that should be considered in our casing design.
-We are not accustomed to thinking in terms of casing collapse at the surface in a situation such as this, but this is something we must consider now, because such a casing collapse could be disastrous.
-We likely have a “wet buckle,”, and in that event, we no longer can circulate the well from the bottom.
+We are not accustomed to thinking in terms of casing collapse at the surface in a situation such as this, but this is something we must consider now because such a casing collapse could be disastrous.
+We likely have a “wet buckle”; in that event, we can no longer circulate the well from the bottom.

-In some oilfield companies, we considered that there is a gas kick while drilling below the 9⅝ in. intermediate casing This is a rather extreme example of a gas kick that fills the entire annulus, which we would like to think would not happen.
-Whether or not we actually could have such an event is debatable, but it does represent a worst-case scenario.
-This is something that at least should be considered in our casing design, if the casing is also going to serve as a drill string because we are not accustomed to considering collapse in casing design anywhere except near the bottom.
+In some oilfield companies, we considered that there is a gas kick while drilling below the 9⅝ in. intermediate casing.
+This is a rather extreme example of a gas kick that fills the entire annulus, which we would like to think would not happen.
+Whether we could have such an event is debatable, but it represents a worst-case scenario.
+This is something that should at least be considered in our casing design if the casing is also going to serve as a drill string because we are not accustomed to considering collapse in casing design anywhere except near the bottom.

 Casing Wear and Fatigue While Drilling

 Casing wear is always considered from the inside as opposed to the outside.
-The rotation of a casing string while drilling obviously is going to cause some amount of wear on the outside of the string.
+The rotation of a casing string while drilling will obviously cause some wear on the outside of the string.
 We could use techniques like calculating the contact force to determine where the wear will be the most significant, and that should prove reliable, just as before, but the difference is that, in this case, the casing string is not static.

-Such a method would tell us at what depths in the borehole the wear will be greatest, but it will not tell us where in the casing string the wear will be the greatest, because the casing string is not static in relation to the borehole.
+Such a method would tell us at what depths in the borehole the wear will be greatest, but it will not tell us where in the casing string the wear will be the greatest because it is not static concerning the borehole.
 We probably could develop some rotation time and contact force correlations, but that would require data we may or may not have.
-Certainly, this can be developed in the future, but for now, the assumption is that any casing in the open hole is subject to wear and must be protected.
+Certainly, this can be developed in the future, but the assumption is that any casing in the open hole is subject to wear and must be protected.
 Currently, this is accomplished with wear rings that are crimped onto the casing with hydraulic tools specifically designed for that purpose.
 Practical experience so far shows that this is effective.